Google Replaced My Meta Description in Search

 site:yourdomain.com "first 30 chars of your description"

-If 3+ pages of yours come back, you have site-wide duplication.
+If 3 or more of your pages come back, you have site-wide duplication.

 3. Description doesn’t contain the query that matched

-How to spot it: Search Console → Performance → pick the URL → Queries tab.
-Compare actual SERP snippet to your meta.
-If the SERP version includes words from the query that aren’t in your meta, that’s why.
+How to spot it: Search Console -> Performance -> pick the URL -> Queries tab.
+Compare the live SERP snippet to your meta.
+If the SERP version includes query words that aren’t in your meta, that’s the cause.

 4. Description length is wrong

-• Too long (> 160 chars): Truncated and Google often replaces rather than cuts mid-sentence.
+• Too long (over ~160 characters): the snippet is truncated, and Google often replaces it wholesale rather than cutting mid-sentence.

 5. Description contradicts the body

-How to spot it: Compare numbers and dates in your meta to the actual body.
-Mismatches are common after edits.
+How to spot it: compare every number and date in your meta against the actual body.
+Mismatches creep in after edits.

 6. Description duplicates the title

-If <title> and <meta name="description"> say roughly the same thing, Google considers the description redundant and replaces with a body excerpt.
+If <title> and <meta name="description"> say roughly the same thing, Google treats the description as redundant and replaces it with a body excerpt that adds new information.

-How to spot it: Read title and description back-to-back.
-If you’d describe them as “the same sentence twice,” that’s the issue.
+How to spot it: read the title and description back-to-back.
+If you’d call them “the same sentence twice,” that’s the issue.
+The description should expand on the title, not echo it.

 7. Description is keyword-stuffed

-"AI tools, ChatGPT, Claude, productivity 2026, AI developer tools, best AI" — comma-separated keyword list.
-Google flags as low-quality and discards.
+"AI tools, ChatGPT, Claude, productivity 2026, AI developer tools, best AI" is a comma-separated keyword list.
+Google’s docs explicitly say “long strings of keywords” are “less likely to be displayed as a snippet” and it discards them.

-How to spot it: Comma count in description. > 4 commas with disconnected fragments = keyword stuffing.
+How to spot it: count the commas.
+More than 4 commas joining disconnected fragments is keyword stuffing.

 Shortest path to fix